OmkarPathak/Codechef-Problem-Statement-Downloader/README.md

 * Problem statements are arranged according to their level.
 Beginner (School), easy , medium, hard, challenge, peer (extcontest) are the levels defined by codechef

 ![Codechef-Problem-Statement-Downloader](CodechefResult3.png "Codechef-Problem-Statement-Downloader")

+# Todo
+- [] Add the progess bar for downloads.
+- [] Improve the overall execution using multitasking.